-The Board of Trustee are responsible for the approval of the online safety policy and with the LGB of Kessingland Church of England Primary Academy are responsible for reviewing the effectiveness of the policy.
+The Board of Trustees are responsible for the approval of the online safety policy.
+The LGB are responsible for monitoring the implementation of this policy.
 This will be carried out by the Trustees/LGB receiving regular information about online safety incidents and monitoring reports.
 A member of the LGB has taken on the role of online safety Governor and the role includes: